Minicharged Particles at Accelerators: Progress and Prospects: Minicharged Particles---Theoretical Considerations

 \subsection{Minicharged Particles as Dark Matter Candidates}

 A multitude of attempts to explain dark matter through extensions of the SM have been developed since its inception, resulting in numerous hypothetical DM particle candidates.
 The specific criteria for such a particle must be consistent with our current knowledge of the properties of DM; hence, particle candidates of DM must be massive, stable/long-lived over cosmological timescales~\cite{Audren_2014}, and very weakly interacting with normal matter~\cite{PhysRevLett.115.071304}.
-As previously mentioned, if the mCPs are charged in the dark sector under an unbroken $U(1)$ gauge group, then they are stable.
-Incidentally, in this scenario, mCPs can have the appropriate properties to be considered suitable candidates for non-baryonic DM, although there are strong constraints on the viable values of electromagnetic charge~\cite{PhysRevD.83.063509,PandaX2023}.
+As previously mentioned, if the mCPs are charged in the dark sector under an unbroken $U(1)$ gauge group, then they are stable; in this framework, Daido et al.~\cite{Daido2017} demonstrated that gauge coupling unification is improved, with minicharged DM emerging as a natural consequence of unification.
+Moreover, such mCPs satisfy the aforementioned properties to be considered suitable candidates for non-baryonic DM, although there are strong constraints on the viable values of effective electric charge~\cite{PhysRevD.83.063509,PandaX2023}.

-Beyond this basic criteria for a particle model of DM, another key requirement for any DM model is some mechanism(s) for generating the observed DM abundance in the Universe.
+Beyond these basic criteria for a particle model of DM, another key requirement for any DM model is some mechanism(s) for generating the observed DM abundance in the Universe.
 Several studies have demonstrated the viability of both thermal~\cite{Hall2010,Chu2012,Dvorkin2019} and non-thermal~\cite{Bogorad2021} mechanisms for generating minicharged DM (mC-DM) in the early Universe.
 Furthermore, mC-DM models must obey the current direct and indirect constraints on mCPs.
 In particular, the previously discussed constraints derived from CMB data place a severe restriction on the allowed relic density of mC-DM~\cite{Dubovsky2004,Dolgov2013,Kovetz2018,Boddy2018,Aboubrahim2021}.
 Based on the CMB data released from Planck in 2015~\cite{Planck2015cosmo,Planck2015cosmoII}, mC-DM is restricted to a scenario in which mCPs can only comprise a small subcomponent of the total DM relic density ($f_{\chi}\lesssim 0.4\%$)~\cite{Kovetz2018,Boddy2018,Aboubrahim2021}.
 In Ref.~\cite{Aboubrahim2021}, the authors compute the relic density of mC-DM and demonstrate that an amount that is consistent with these constraints from CMB data can be obtained for an experimentally allowed range of mCP parameters.